ISAITB/docs-services/source/processing/index.rst

     * A **name** that serves to identify it and request its execution.
     * A set of zero or more **inputs** that need to be provided for the operation.
-    * A set of zero or more **outputs** that the operation will return.
-These will be available
+    * A set of zero or more **outputs** that the operation will return and made available in the test session context.

 The following example shows a complete implementation of the ``getModuleDefinition`` operation.